mpigsley/nebraska-mushrooms/src/cms/content/species/pluteus-saupei-2033.md

 ![Blue](/img/pluteus-saupei-2033-9.jpeg)

-*Pluteus saupei* has a distinctive to-of-cap shape that is oblong/elliptical (but sometimes circular like other Pluteus), with a dark brown center with scales and noticeable grooves (striations) from the margin to the brown center.
+*Pluteus saupei* has a distinctive top-of-cap shape that is oblong/elliptical (but sometimes circular like other Pluteus), with a dark brown center with scales and noticeable grooves (striations) from the margin to the brown center.
 The side-view shape is evenly rounded to flat.

 ![Cap](/img/pluteus-saupei-2033-6.jpeg)